BloodySowmik/thex/index.md

 ## TOOLS
 - XBOMBER - AN SMS & CALL BOMBER FOR BANGLADESH
-- XSPOOFER - AN UNIVERSAL E-MAIL SPOOFER APP.
+- XSPOOFER - AN UNIVERSAL E-MAIL SPOOFER APP [NOT WORKING ANYMORE]
 - MORE COMMING SOON 😴

 ## SUPPORT NOTICE